|

 Surprisingly the model doesn't have any mirrors and given that EFE have already managed to fit fairly decent plastic ones to the low floor Wright single deck buses this omission is somewhat disappointing.

 Internally the seats are reproduced using a single light grey plastic seating block, the usual pair of black poles are present to hold the model together.
 One improvement over the NWFB version is that the drivers seat and internal dashboard panel have been raised up much higher which is more in keeping with the real vehicles.
+The model also has a cream internal ceiling that includes some basic light and air vent detailing.

 The model has internal ceiling detailing that includes lights & air vents.